agrc/metadata-asset-tracking-tool/metadata/energy/oil_gas_wells_schema.md

 ### ground_elev

-Elevation of the well and ground level.
+Elevation of the well at ground level.

 ### kelly_elev